 Fossil Discovery (PreK-1st Grade)How do we know dinosaurs existed?
 Join us as we travel to the past to discover all of the different clues left behind by the dinosaurs and what each can tell us about their lives.
 Together, we will investigate fossil bones, teeth, and other surprising clues that helped these creatures survive!

-Fabulous Field Trips at Dinosaur State Park (NOT OFFERED DURING THE HEALTH EMERGENCY)
+Fabulous Field Trips at Dinosaur State Park (in-person at the Park only)

-Visit Dinosaur State Park where in one field trip, your students can explore a museum and enjoy the outdoors.
-The Park features over 500 Early Jurassic dinosaur footprints preserved in place inside the museum, alongside interactive exhibits about dinosaurs, fossils, and Connecticut geology.
+Visit Dinosaur State Park where you can explore a paleontological museum and enjoy the outdoors...all in one trip.
+The Park features over 750 Early Jurassic dinosaur footprints preserved in place inside the museum, alongside exhibits about dinosaurs, fossils, and Connecticut geology.
 The Park has guided programs throughout the school year for grades 1 and up.
 Your visit will begin with a presentation, followed by a guided tour of the trackway and an activity with the following themes:

-Grades 1-5 Fun with Fossils - Travel back in the time to learn what Connecticut was like at the time of the dinosaurs and what we can learn about dinosaurs from their footprints and fossils.
+Grades 1-5 Fun with Fossils - How do we know that ancient life....including Dinosaurs.....existed?
+Travel back in the time to learn what Connecticut was like at the time of the dinosaurs and what we can learn about dinosaurs from their footprints and fossils.
 Students will examine a wide variety of fossils and dinosaur models to learn about what made dinosaurs unique.

 Grades 3-5 Rocks & Minerals Around Us - The rocks and minerals around us tell a story of dramatic changes in Connecticut over hundreds of millions of years.
 We use many of these materials in our lives today.
 Students will examine samples of rocks and minerals from around Connecticut, explore their distinctive properties, and discuss ways we use these materials.